IBM/workshop-setup/README.md

 # Advocacy Workshop

-This is a template for workshops hosted on Gitbook.
+This repo as generated using a template for workshops hosted on Gitbook.
 To view it online, go to:

 <https://ibm-developer.gitbook.io/workshop-template/>